x157/x157.github.io/UE5/Mass/index.md

 in the big picture.
 See also [Other Mass Resources](#SeeAlso) that I have found useful.

-In late 2024, Epic roughly doubled the size of the Mass development team and there are rumors internally that the scope of Mass may significantly expand in both scope and importance to Unreal Engine.
+As of late 2024, Epic increased the size of the Mass development team and there are rumors internally that Mass may significantly expand in both scope and importance to Unreal Engine.

 TLDR though it's still early days, there doesn't seem to be much risk of Mass being